Radford Army Ammunition Plant: Environmental problems

+A 2014 inspection by the US Environmental Protection Agency (EPA) found that in 2021, the US Army and the plant's operators misreported the amounts of lead, dibutyl phthalate, and nitric acid that were shipped off site as waste from the plant, and failed to report copper waste altogether.
+The inspection also found the US Army and the plant's operators failed to report excess emissions from the plant's smokestacks on 287 separate occasions between 2011 and 2013.

+In 2014 and 2015, the plant released more than 10 million pounds of toxic emissions, the single largest source of toxic emissions in the Commonwealth of Virginia, according to the federal Toxics Release Inventory.
+The EPA estimates that health risks to individuals who live near the plant are over 158,000 times greater than for residents in other parts of Virginia.

-In June 2015 the plant requested a renewal of its permit of an open burning ground which it has used for decades to dispose of its waste.
-The ground is "located on the north bank of the New River in the Horseshoe Area, a section of the plant surrounded on three sides by the river".
+In June 2015, the plant requested a renewal of its permit of an open burning ground which it has used for decades to dispose of its waste.
+The ground is "located on the north bank of the New River in the Horseshoe Area, a section of the plant surrounded on three sides by the river."
 Rapid modernization is addressing this concern.